---

 - **Execution Discipline:** Demonstrate operational excellence through organized due diligence processes, professional financial controls, and realistic timeline projections.
 Trust grows when you consistently deliver on commitments.

-- Market Awareness: Understand market dynamics—the 2024 biotech IPO resurgence ($3.8B across 19 IPOs) and $171.2B in licensing deals show exit opportunities exist.
-Reference these trends when discussing liquidity potential.
+- **Market Awareness:** Understand market dynamics, the 2024 biotech IPO resurgence ($3.8B across 19 IPOs) and $171.2B in licensing deals show exit opportunities exist.
+Reference the 2024 IPO and licensing trends when discussing liquidity potential.